hetznercloud/hcloud-cloud-controller-manager/README.md

 The Hetzner Cloud cloud controller manager was tested against all supported Kubernetes versions.
 We also test against the same k3s releases (Sample: When we support testing against Kubernetes 1.20.x we also try to support k3s 1.20.x).
-We try to keep compatibility to k3s but never guarantee this.
+We try to keep compatibility with k3s but never guarantee this.

 You can run the tests with the following commands.
 Keep in mind, that these tests run on real cloud servers and will create Load Balancers that will be billed.